avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 - Ensure that the following files have been updated appropriately:
   - `/neo-css-library/figma-API/icons-functions/icon-utility-files/icon-unicodes.js`
   - `/neo-css-library/figma-API/icons-functions/icon-utility-files/iconInfo.js`
-  - `/neo-css-library/figma-API/icons-functions/icon-utility-files/iconInfo.json`: you will need to manually format this file
+  - `/neo-css-library/figma-API/icons-functions/icon-utility-files/iconInfo.json`: you will need to manually format this file (shirt + cmd + f)
   - `/neo-css-library/css-library/neo/neo-scss/icons.scss`
 - Verify that the correct `SVG` file(s) have been added/updated in: `neo-css-library/css-library/style-dictionary/properties/assets/icons/svgs`
 - Update `css-library/neo/changelog.md`.
 - Bump the package version number in the `neo-icons-npm-package/package.json` file (if necessary).

 ## how to update an icon